We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities Through Further Strengthening of Our Risk-management Structures

 Bolstering Risk Management (Prevention) StructuresIncreasing Risk-sensitivity Using PDCA Cycles

 It is extremely difficult to accurately monitor for risks that could foreseeably occur at some point in the future, as our corporate activities become more complex.
-We at the Sekisui Chemical Group believe that increasing risk sensitivity among employees is essential to handling such risks, and the group continuously runs PDCA cycles in line with the international standard for risk management ISO 31000.
+We at Sekisui Chemical Group believe that increasing risk sensitivity among employees is essential to handling such risks, and the Group continuously runs PDCA cycles in line with the international standard for risk management ISO 31000.

 Identifying RisksListing of Risks for Which the Group Should Be Prepared, Including ESG Risks